SA-Kasraie/download_manager-uni-project-/README.md

 This will be deleted in 14 days until 21/07/2023
 Only made cause it was recommended to use github

-simple donwload manager using requests library in python
+simple donwload manager(downloader at this point) using requests library in python

 It can't download everything as it has problem with tokens cookies and stuff...it's as simple as it is